bashyHQ/arewenumericyet/CONTRIBUTING.md

 ## Submitting a package

 If a package isn't listed on the website yet, feel free to send us a pull-request for it.
-The only requirement we have on packages is that they are related to the web-stack, open source and publicly available via [crates.io](http://www.crates.io) .
+The only requirement we have on packages is that they are related to numerical algorithms, open source and publicly available via [crates.io](http://www.crates.io).
 Please make sure the pull request contains the following:

  - the data for your package (see the [DOCS] on how to do that)
  - adds the package to the appropriate topic(s)